-PathWave Test Sync Executive requires one license per chassis that is used in your HVI implementation.
-If you are using one chassis and want to use a second chassis, you are required to have purchased and installed at least two licenses to use the second chassis.
-All HVI instances running in the same process share the same licenses, but HVI instances running on different processes require different licenses.
+PathWave Test Sync Executive requires one license for each chassis that is used in your HVI implementation.
+If you are using one chassis and want to use a second chassis, you are required to have purchased and installed at least two licenses to use both chassis.
+All HVI instances running in the same process share the same licenses, but HVI instances running in different processes require different licenses.